 Why the history lesson?

 It’s because Harvard Med School has just blogged that fish-oil supplements are worthless as preventatives.
 This surprised me, since my BP reduces markedly on the minimal dosage of 2000mg fish oil, twice that obtained from an ACE inhibitor.
 Sure, that’s just a surrogate outcome and not reflective of survival into senility.
-So is the American Heart Association to be trusted?
+So is the research from American Heart Association to be trusted?
 Our Heart Foundation’s never untangled themselves from industry ties, so….

 The detailed article needs to be read from bottom to top, starting with declarations of conflicted-interest.
 Dariush Mozaffarian has received no grants or support from industry?
 That’s not what Mozza’s CV says on pg8&10: $83k from Pfizer to trial Lipitor in ’02, and $5.1m from GSK & SigmaTau pharmaceutical companies to trial fish oil on cardiac patients.
 His collaborator on that one, Jason Wu also forgot to disclose same in the article.
 He’s done a lot of work with the George Institute, a partner in the Australian public’s generously sponsoring of a $5m NHMRC trial of Lipitor.
 Pfizer and SigmaTau also ran a 5 year trial of omega-3 supplements on twelve and a half thousand elderly patients having cardiovascular risk factors, finding no advantage conferred to survival rates.
 That’s a big study, and pretty generous of Pfarma.

 You have to wonder: why do we pay to study Pfarma’s meds, and they pay to study the competition?